gcinbis/bashutils/README.md

 ## System utilities

 * `du-sorted`                                   Compute size of a list of files/directories, print in sorted and human readable form.
+* `findgrep`                                    Easy to use find and grep combinator.
+* `gnome-color-temperature`                     Shortcuts to alter Gnome color temperature settings.
+* `gnome-remotedesktop-toggleprompt`            Enable/disable Gnome Shell remote desktop prompt for security purposes.
+* `killapp`                                     Send KILL signal to user processes matching to a regular expression.
+* `mv-addmoddate`                               Add modification date to filename and move to a target directory.
 * `mvln`                                        Move and link shortcut.
+* `parse-path`                                  A well-designed path parsing tool.
+* `psapp`                                       List user processes matching to a regular expression.
 * `strrep`                                      String find-and-replace.
-* `psapp`                                       List user processes matching to a regular expression.
-* `killapp`                                     Send KILL signal to user processes matching to a regular expression.
-* `gnome-remotedesktop-toggleprompt`            Enable/disable Gnome Shell remote desktop prompt for security purposes.
-* `gnome-color-temperature`                     Shortcuts to alter Gnome color temperature settings.
-* `parse-path`                                  A well-designed path parsing tool.
-* `mv-addmoddate`                               Add modification date to filename and move to a target directory.
+* `tmux-parallel-exec-at-dirs`                  Execute one command in parallel at multiple directories within tmux panes & windows.
 * `tmux-parallel-exec`                          Execute multiple commands in parallel within tmux panes & windows.
-* `tmux-parallel-exec-at-dirs`                  Execute one command in parallel at multiple directories within tmux panes & windows.

 ## File conversion